 The French Quarter, also known as the Vieux Carré ("Old Square"), is the oldest neighborhood in NOLA and is protected as a national landmark.
 Everywhere you walk, you are witnessing a piece of history.

 Read the full story about New Orleans here.
-In this article, you can read about strolls Riverwalk and Woldenberg Park, Jackson Square, Saint Louis Cathedral, The French Market, Audubon Aquarium, and a Swamp tour with alligators and wild pigs, and of course, about Mardi Gras.
+In this article, you can read about strolls on Riverwalk and Woldenberg Park, Jackson Square, Saint Louis Cathedral, The French Market, Audubon Aquarium, and a Swamp tour with alligators and wild pigs, and of course, about Mardi Gras.

 We zipped through parts of Alabam because we were approaching our destination in Florida.
 We decided to come back to visit those two states another time.

 Florida is located in the Southeastern region of the United States.
 It sits between the Atlantic ocean on one side and the Gulf of Mexico on the other.

 The state's proximity to the ocean influences many aspects of Florida culture and daily life.

-Florida is a melting pot of African, European, Indigenous, Latino, Asian people - with a large Cuban presence.
+Florida is a melting pot of African, European, Indigenous, Latino, and Asian people - with a large Cuban presence.